BCARES - Help for Overdose Survivors

 Who does BCARES serve?

-- Individuals who have survived an opioid overdose
+- Individuals who have survived an overdose on any substance

 - Individuals with any substance use disorder who are in a Bucks County hospital